Get all the latest data for Lyon

 Do I need a specific visa to buy property in Lyon right now?

-You do not need a French tax ID before buying property in Lyon, though you will need to set one up soon after purchase to handle property tax payments and any rental income declarations.
+You usually do not need a French tax ID before buying property in Lyon, but you will normally need to deal with the French tax authority after purchase if you pay property tax or receive rent.

 Does buying property help me get residency and citizenship in Lyon in 2026?

-As of early 2026, buying property in Lyon does not automatically give you French residency or citizenship, as France treats property ownership as a financial matter completely separate from immigration status.
+As of 2026, buying property in Lyon does not automatically give a foreigner French residency, permanent residency or French citizenship.

 Can I legally rent out property on my visa in Lyon right now?